+Article 15

-ARTICLE 15 HOLIDAYS
+HOLIDAYS

-- 15.1.
-The following days will be recognized as holidays: New Year's Day, Martin Luther King's Birthday, Presidents' Day, Good Friday (except for employees who are scheduled to work on Easter Sunday who will be paid holiday pay for Easter Sunday instead of Good Friday), Memorial Day, July 4th, Labor Day, Veterans Day, Thanksgiving Day, Christmas Eve Day, Christmas Day, the Employee's Birthday, and the anniversary date of the Employee's hire, as well as one other personal day.
-Employees may take the day after Thanksgiving as a holiday in lieu of one of the above listed holidays, subject to the Employer's discretion in scheduling.
-General Election Day (a maximum of one day per year) shall be a floating holiday, taken at the discretion of the employee, subject to the Employer's discretion in scheduling. - 15.2.
-For the purposes of this article, the day the Holiday is observed will be the day for which Holiday pay is made to all employees.
+- 15.1 HOLIDAYS: The following days will be recognized as holidays: New Year's Day, Martin Luther King's Birthday, Presidents' Day, Good Friday (except for employees who are scheduled to work on Easter Sunday who will be paid holiday pay for Easter Sunday instead of Good Friday), Memorial Day, July 4th, Labor Day, Veterans Day, General Election Day (November), Thanksgiving Day, Christmas Eve, Christmas Day. - 15.2 For the purposes of this article, the day the Holiday is observed will be the day for which Holiday pay is made to all employees.